Multi-Touch Attribution vs Conversion Modelling: What’s the difference?

 Performance marketing and analytics teams are using Google Analytics Last-Non-Direct-Click approach to understand which channels led to a conversion.
 They are only able to see channels that serve as the last touch points before the user converted, not taking into account direct/none unless it was the only channel in the path.
 This approach is heavily biased towards the lower-funnel marketing activities, while the upper-funnel ones actually also play an important role.

-Multi-Touch Attribution determines the value of every touch point on the user’s journey to conversion and assigns a credit to each of them depending on which attribution model is used.
+Multi-Touch Attribution determines the value of every touch point on the user’s journey to conversion and assigns credit to each of them depending on which attribution model is used.
 The most common MTA approaches are: Linear, Time-Decay, U-Shape and Data-Driven.

 MTA would typically require a certain join key (like a cookie or user login id) to stitch all touch points into a single path.